src-d/blog/content/post/codesent.md

 {{% /caption %}}

 What's left is to reveal the comment sentiment classification model.
-I named it "BiDiSentiment" and this is it's logo.
-BiDiSentiment is a general-purpose sentiment model, it is not specifically designed for comments.
+I named it "BiDiSentiment" and this is its logo.
+[BiDiSentiment](https://github.com/vmarkovtsev/BiDiSentiment) is a general-purpose sentiment model, it is not specifically designed for comments.

 {{% caption src="/post/codesent/arch_black.png" %}}
 BiDiSentiment architecture.